Krzysztof is a lifelong future tech junkie investigating the latest stories from companies like Apple, Samsung, Google, and Amazon.

 Perhaps the next version will include more buttons and give the top universal remote control brands a run for their money.

-Includes 2 Side-clip Attachments for Standard & Non-standard Fire TV Remotes
+2. Includes Two Side-clip Attachments for Standard & Non-standard Fire TV Remotes

 While this accessory was intended for voice remotes, I'm glad that they included an extra side clip for standard Fire TV controllers too.
 On top of that I've been able to clip it to my Echo remote as well.